rails/rails/guides/source/autoloading_and_reloading_constants_classic_mode.md

 See also [Autoloading in the Test Environment](#autoloading-in-the-test-environment).

-`config.autoload_paths` is not changeable from environment-specific configuration files.

 The value of `autoload_paths` can be inspected.
 In a just-generated application it is (edited):